knpuniversity/oo/knpu/episode2/objects-from-database.md

 and pass it `$shipData['weapon_power']`.
 Do the same for the `jedi_factor` and `strength` columns: `$ship->setJediFactor()` from the `jedi_factor` key and `$ship->setStrength()` from the `strength` key.
-The last column - `is_under_repair` we'll save until later.
-Finish the loop by putting `$ship` into the `$ships`
+The last column - `is_under_repair` we'll save that one for later.
+Can't have all the fun stuff at once!
+Finish the loop by putting `$ship` into the `$ships` array:
-array:

 [[[ code('5197fa8ce8') ]]]

 Wasn't that easy?
 Now get rid of *all* of the hardcoded `Ship` objects.
 We have less code than we started.
+That's always my preference.

 We've only changed this *one* file, but we're ready!
 Refresh!
 Welcome to our dynamic application in under 10 minutes.